-The purchase money language appears for the first time in 2000 when the section covers
+The purchase money language appears for the first time in 2000 when the section covers paragraph" attached to Section 1325(a), sometimes now labeled 1325(a)():

 "a claim...if the creditor has a purchase money security interest securing the debt that is the subject of the claim, the debt was incurred within the 5-year period preceding the filing of the petition, and the collateral for that debt consists of a motor vehicle...acquired for the personal use of the debtor..." (emphasis added) (Sec.
 306 2000 S. 3186)